DigitalFuturesOCADU/Creation-Computation/Experiment 5/README.md

 - ArduinoJson
 - PubNub

-Once complete, enter your WiFi crendentials where it says "Your Wifi password/network name here"
+Once complete, enter your WiFi crendentials where it says "Your Wifi password/network name here".

+**Note: You may have issues if you are using a network that contains "-5G" at the end.
+Often home WiFi will broadcast two networks, "network" and "network-5G".
+If possible, use "network", and not "network-5G"**

 ![PubNub Keys for p5](README%20Images/arduino-wifi.png)

 Upload the code, and open the Serial Monitor.
 You should see printed `Attempting to connect to the network, SSID:`.